-A roll fold is often used for folded postcards and brochures that include a tear-off panel.
+A roll fold is often used for half folded postcards and brochures that include a tear-off panel.
 A perforated tear-off can be used for coupons or response cards, while still leaving six full panels for information.
 That means that after the detachable panel is removed, you still have an entire tri-fold brochure remaining.

 When creating a roll fold, it’s a good idea to start with a large paper, (at least 9×12) to have enough space for all the panels.

 Writer.
 Marketer.
 Enjoying writing about printing and marketing.
 Other things to talk to me about at a cocktail party include travel, dance, and food.
 Find me on Twitter @writtenbyemilie